coinjet/ripple-lib/docs/GUIDES.md

 A full description of network transaction fees can be found on the [Divvy Wiki](https://divvy.com/wiki/Transaction_Fee).

-In short, transaction fees are very small amounts (on the order of ~10) of [XRP drops](https://divvy.com/wiki/Divvy_credits#Notes_on_drops) spent and destroyed with every transaction.
+In short, transaction fees are very small amounts (on the order of ~10) of [XDV drops](https://divvy.com/wiki/Divvy_credits#Notes_on_drops) spent and destroyed with every transaction.
 They are largely used to account for network load and prevent spam.
 With `divvy-lib`, transaction fees are calculated locally by default and the fee you are willing to pay is submitted along with your transaction.

 Since the fee required for a transaction may change between the time when the original fee was calculated and the time when the transaction is submitted, it is wise to use the [`fee_cushion`](REFERENCE.md#1-remote-options) to ensure that the transaction will go through.
-For example, suppose the original fee calculated for a transaction was 10 XRP drops but at the instant the transaction is submitted the server is experiencing a higher load and it has raised its minimum fee to 12 XRP drops.
-Without a `fee_cusion`, this transaction would not be processed by the server, but with a `fee_cusion` of, say, 1.5 it would be processed and you would just pay the 2 extra XRP drops.
+For example, suppose the original fee calculated for a transaction was 10 XDV drops but at the instant the transaction is submitted the server is experiencing a higher load and it has raised its minimum fee to 12 XDV drops.
+Without a `fee_cusion`, this transaction would not be processed by the server, but with a `fee_cusion` of, say, 1.5 it would be processed and you would just pay the 2 extra XDV drops.

 The [`max_fee`](REFERENCE.md#1-remote-options) option can be used to avoid submitting a transaction to a server that is charging unreasonably high fees.

 ##Submitting a trade offer to the network

 Submitting a trade offer to the network is similar to submitting a payment transaction.
-Here is an example offering to sell 1 USD in exchange for 100 XRP:
+Here is an example offering to sell 1 USD in exchange for 100 XDV:

 ```js
 /* Loading divvy-lib Remote and Amount modules in Node.js */